-The review of the civil servants law of 1999 was one the main priorities of Albania under its short term priorities for 2005-2006.15 Up to May 2013 there had been two unsuccessful attempts to amend the regulation of 1999.
+The review of the civil servants law of 1999 was one the main priorities of Albania under its short term priorities for 2005-2006.
+Up to May 2013 there had been two unsuccessful attempts to amend the regulation of 1999.
 The law required a qualified majority to be approved and therefore the proposed amendments could not pass this threshold and remained only proposals.
 The third attempt for legal changes in the civil service sector initiated in late 2010 and continued during the year 2011.
-With the assistance of SIGMA,16 a new draft law on civil service in Albania was drafted and submitted to the Parliament in September 2012.
-It was voted only on 30 May 2013, one month before the general election in Albania, when a wide consensus was reached among political parties in Parliament.17 The law provided that the law would enter into force on 1 October 2013, and the rest of the provisions were passed quickly without any significant debates by the members of the Parliament, as it represented an accomplishment of one of the main priorities that European Union had imposed on Albania and thus a step forward in the process of integration of Albania into the European Union.
+With the assistance of SIGMA, a new draft law on civil service in Albania was drafted and submitted to the Parliament in September 2012.
+It was voted only on 30 May 2013, one month before the general election in Albania, when a wide consensus was reached among political parties in Parliament.
+The law provided that the law would enter into force on 1 October 2013, and the rest of the provisions were passed quickly without any significant debates by the members of the Parliament.
+The approval of this law was considered a success by all political parties represented in the Parliament, as it represented an accomplishment of one of the main priorities that European Union had imposed on Albania and thus a step forward in the process of integration of Albania into the European Union.